scalar-labs/scalar-kubernetes/docs/ScalarDLOperationGuide.md

 Rolling out an application can be use to:

-* to replace pod on new node installed
+* replace pod on new node installed
-* re distribute the pod to all available node
+* redistribute pods to all available nodes

-Get the list of application that can be rollout
+Get the list of applications that can be rolled out.

 ```console
 $ kubectl get deployments.apps